Why do dogs have black nails? This has been a perplexing question among dog owners over the years.

 In this article, we shall look at some of the causes of black nails in dogs, which mainly include genetics, infections, and diet.
 We shall also talk about the symptoms to look out for in dogs as well as other nail disorders that you need to be aware of.
 Finally, we shall consider interventions or steps that you should take to prevent your dog from getting black nails if they are not genetic.

 Why do dogs have black nails?
 Top 5 Reasons

-In some instances, you may notice a single nail turning black which may be caused by anaemia diabetes, kidney infection or heart disease.
+In some instances, you may notice a single nail turning black which may be caused by anemia diabetes, kidney infection, or heart disease.
 The infection normally affects the skin and the nail that is the dermis and epidermis.

 An overactive dog while in the park may break its nails and when this happens it can leave them vulnerable to infections when not treated.
 Due to the nail bleeding and eventual blood clot, creating a single black nail or nails depending on the number of nails that the dog broke.

 Similarly, it may be a genetic predisposition for some dogs to possess black nails.
 So you don’t have to be stressed or anxious because there is much you can do.
 There is a breed of dogs that is prone to black nail disorders such as German Shepherd, American Cocker, and King Charles Spaniel.